 The Center’s director is Dr. Michael A. Riff.Â An active member of the Ramapo College’s Salameno School of Humanities and Global Studies, he participates in several of its programs: History, Human Rights and Genocide Studies, International Studies and Judaic Studies and he teaches the following courses: The Holocaust and the Media (AMER309); The Jews in 20th-Century Europe (HIST219); Modernism and its Discontents: Europe in the Age of Total WarÂ (HIST410); and Paradigms of Genocide (HIST319).

 Dr. Riff, who holds a Ph.D. in History from the School of Slavonic and East European Studies of the University of London, is the author of The Face of Survival:Â Jewish Life in Eastern Europe, Past and Present.
 (London: Valentine Mitchell, 1992)Â Dr. Riff has written essays and reviews on the history of Central European Jewry, and he was general editor of The Dictionary of Modern Political Ideologies and Movements (Manchester and New York: Manchester U. Press/St. Martin’s Press, 1987).
 He is currently working on a study about the return of Jews to Czechoslovakia after World War II.

 Dr. Beth Barnett, Provost of Ramapo College,

-Seth Cohen, Rob Engel, John Gunzler, Leah Kaufman, Phyllis Roberts, Dr. Sharon Rubin, Professor Emerita of Ramapo College, Robert Sek, Colleen Tambuscio, Ani Tchaghlasian, and Jane Zaretsky
+Seth Cohen, Rob Engel, John Gunzler, Ernest Haas, Leah Kaufman, Phyllis Roberts, Dr. Sharon Rubin, Professor Emerita of Ramapo College, Robert Sek, Colleen Tambuscio, Ani Tchaghlasian, and Jane Zaretsky

-Ex Officio: Dr. Hassan Nejad, Dean of the Salameno School of American and International Studies
+Ex Officio: Dr. Stephen Rice, Dean of the Salameno School of Humanities and Global Studies